-- Integrating the representation of women, Dalits and Janajatis throughout the organization, not limiting participation quotas to the farmer's group or community levels. - Extending targeted trainings in GESI to all members of the organization (i.e., program managers, specialists, program staff) as well as field-level staff. - Including Dalits and Janajatis alongside Brahmins in group meetings challenges social norms that perpetuate isolation of lower caste groups.
+• Integrating the representation of women, Dalits and Janajatis throughout the organization, not limiting participation quotas to the farmer's group or community levels.

+Extending targeted trainings in GESI to all

-57 "Dalits are members of the lowest caste in Nepal.
+^{56. &}quot;Dalits are members of the lowest caste in Nepal.
 Historically, Dalits were excluded from public water taps, restricted from interaction with and entry to the homes of upper caste (Brahmin and Chhetri) homes, experienced unfair citizen and land rights, and were unrepresented in positions of power.
 Previously referred to as "untouchables," Dalit people have begun to improve their social and political standing since the Maoist revolution" (p.2).

-58 "Janajatis include groups of ethnic minorities that have been integrated within the Hindu caste system.
+^{57. &}quot;Janajatis include groups of ethnic minorities that have been integrated within the Hindu caste system.
 Although Janajatis are not typically Hindus, their placement in the Hindu hierarchal system has historically resulted in their exclusion in political and social realms in Nepal" (p.2).